-The rates proposed by WEC were found by the PUC to be just and reasonable but required that the residential customer charge increase be phased in over two years.
+The rate design proposed by WEC was found by the PUC to be just and reasonable but the PUC ordered the residential customer charge increase be phased in over two years.
 The final step in that increase occurred in July of 2022.

 WEC did not propose any changes that would reallocate costs among the rate classes.
 The bill impacts of WEC's proposed changes depend on each member's energy-usage level.
-Members in the Residential class using 500 kWh or more per month will see lower overall bills, and members using less than 500 kWh would see higher overall bills.
+Members in the Residential class using 500 kWh or more per month saw lower overall bills, and members using less than 500 kWh saw higher overall bills.
 WEC recognizes the adverse financial impacts of the proposed changes on its low-income members at low energy-usage levels and the PUC ordered WEC to explore a low-income program.
-WEC's rate design is being phased in over 2 years and rates were updated to include an across-the-board rate increase of 5.95% which was approved on June 19, 2020.
+WEC's rate design was phased in over 2 years and rates were updated to include an across-the-board rate increase of 5.95% which was approved on June 19, 2020.

-During WEC's development of its rate case in 2022, it was found that the rate design had, as designed, had very little impact on overall revenue, by reducing energy charges as customer charges were increased.
-Of course, individual members saw changes in what they were billed.
+During WEC's development of its rate case in 2022, it was found that the rate design had, as intended, had very little impact on overall revenue, by reducing energy charges as customer charges were increased.
+As expected, individual members saw changes in what they were billed.